pimcore/advanced-object-search/README.md

 ### Pimcore Console
 Functions in Pimcore console.
-- `advanced-object-search:process-update-queue` --> processes whole update queue of es search index.
+- `advanced-object-search:process-update-queue` --> processes whole update queue of search index.
 - `advanced-object-search:re-index` --> Reindex all data objects of given class.
 Does not delete index first or resets update queue.
 - `advanced-object-search:update-mapping` --> Deletes and recreates mapping of given classes.
 Resets update queue for given class.